Hayden-Cao/Automatic-Sim-Restart/README.md

 ## 3) Run (and Close) the Docker containers using docker compose commands

-Command To Run for the First Time: docker compose up --build --detach Command To Run After Building: docker compose up --detach Closing Docker Containers: docker compose down
+Command To Run for the First Time: docker compose up --build -d Command To Run After Building: docker compose up -d Closing Docker Containers: docker compose down

 # How to Use: